 The upgrade Fixlet in the Support site will not upgrade a remote server correctly.
-Run the full TEM server installer to perform the upgrade.
+Run the full IEM server installer to perform the upgrade.

 Resolving the problem